Welsh Grand Committee: History

 Proceedings of the Welsh Grand Committee were conducted in English only until February 2017, when translation facilities were installed allowing proceedings to be conducted bilingually in English and in Welsh.

 The Welsh Grand Committee usually meets at the Palace of Westminster in London but does occasionally meet in Wales itself.
-It met at County Hall, Aberaeron in February 1998, County Hall, Cwmbran in March 2001 and at the Guildhall, Wrexham in October 2011.
+It met at County Hall, Aberaeron, in February 1998, at County Hall, Cwmbran, in March 2001 and at the Guildhall, Wrexham, in October 2011.